hdmf-dev/hdmf-schema-language/source/specification_language_description.rst

     # Group specification
     -   name: Optional fixed name for the group.
-A group must either have a unique neurodata_type or a unique, fixed name.
+A group must either have a unique data_type or a unique, fixed name.
         default_name: Default name for the group
         doc: Required description of the group
-        neurodata_type_def: Optional new neurodata_type for the group
+        data_type_def: Optional new data_type for the group
-        neurodata_type_inc: Optional neurodata_type the group should inherit from
+        data_type_inc: Optional data_type the group should inherit from
         quantity: Optional quantity identifier for the group (default=1).
         linkable: Boolean indicating whether the group is linkable (default=True)
         attributes: Optional list of attribute specifications describing the attributes of the group